rust-lang/reference/src/crates-and-source-files.md

 ## Preludes and `no_std`

-All crates have a *prelude* that automatically inserts paths of a specific module, the *prelude module*, into scope of each [module] and an [`extern crate]` into the crate root module.
+All crates have a *prelude* that automatically inserts names from a specific module, the *prelude module*, into scope of each [module] and an [`extern crate]` into the crate root module.
 By default, the *standard prelude* is used.
 The linked crate is [`std`] and the prelude module is [`std::prelude::v1`].